New York City Administrative Code §17-715

 - Not more than $2000 for each additional violation found on that day

 - Not more than $5000 for the third and all subsequent violations within a 2-year period.

 - Additional penalty includes loss of retail dealer license for third violation (on different days) within 2 year period.

-The Department of Health and Mental Hygiene, the Department of Finance, and the Department of Consumer Affairs may enforce the provisions of this law.
+Several New York City agencies coordinate to enforce the provisions of this law, including the Department of Health and Mental Hygiene, the Department of Finance, and the Department of Consumer Affairs.